-Australian Government comprises the Department of Veterans' Affairs, the Department of Health and Ageing and Treasury, the health insurance premium rebate and a residual category named Other Australian Government.
-The Department of Health and Ageing and Treasury is composed of Australian Government specific purpose payments (SPPs) and national partnership payments (NPPs) to states and territories, and other Department of Health and Ageing.
-The health insurance premium rebate category has two components, namely 'Premium rebate (claimed through funds)' and 'Premium rebate (claimed through tax)'.
+Australian Government comprises the Department of Veterans' Affairs, the Department of Health, and Treasury, the health insurance premium rebates and a residual category named Other Australian Government.
+The Department of Health and Ageing and Treasury is composed of Australian Government specific purpose payments (SPPs) and national partnership payments (NPPs) to states and territories, and other funding from the Department of Health.
+The health insurance premium rebate category has two components, namely 'Premium rebates (claimed through funds)' and 'Premium rebates (claimed through tax)'.

 The category 'Injury compensation insurers' consists of workers' compensation insurers and motor vehicle third-party insurers.